evwalz/paper_monotone_dependence/case_study_wb2/README.md

 - The scripts automatically create output directories if they don't exist
 - `helper.py` provides essential functions used across other scripts
 - The statistical testing pipeline supports parallel processing for improved performance

+## Acknowledgments

+For original code and data, see [WeatherBench 2](https://github.com/google-research/weatherbench2)